goat-community/goat-docs/docs/map/layer_style/attribute_based_styling.md

 ## Color Palette

- Under Palette you will find GOATs comprehensive set of palettes, all designed to provide **visually impactful spatial-data representation**.
+ Under Palette, you will find GOAT's comprehensive set of palettes, all designed to provide **visually impactful spatial data representation**.
- For further customization you may set different <code>Palette Type</code>, <code>Palette Steps</code>,
+ For further customization, you may set different <code>Palette Type</code>, <code>Palette Steps</code>,
  A color palette is a collection of colors chosen to represent the values scale or categories, within your dataset.
- Under the Palette you may select from different pallete types
+ Under the Palette, you may select from different pallettes types.

  GOAT provides a comprehensive set of predefined palettes, each of which has been designed to provide a **visually impactful representation of spatial data**.
-These palettes are categorised into four different groups for ease of selection and application.
+These palettes are categorized into four different groups for ease of selection and application.

 The color palette provides several customization options.
-You can define your **number of steps** for a palette, you can **reverse** the colors and you can also define your own **custom palette**.
+You can define your **number of steps** for a palette, you can **reverse** the colors and you can also define your **custom palette**.

 <p></p>